Cali.png

 Staying Alert on Your Behalf

 We proactively stay ahead of congressional legislation in Washington, D.C. and important legislative and regulatory conversations that have ramifications for your credit union.
 The League is alert on Capitol Hill so you can focus on what you do best — serving your members.
-(The congressional session had not concluded as of mid-November when these accomplishments were published here.)
+The 118th Congressional Session had not reached a halfway point when this was published in November 2023.
+Each Congress lasts two years, with the current session ending in 2024.

 Powerful Achievements: PAC & Grassroots